Title: Address before the International Aeronautics Conference

-Twenty-five years ago, at Kitty Hawk, North Carolina, occurred an event of tremendous significance.
+Twenty-five years ago at Kitty Hawk, N. C., occurred an event of tremendous significance.
 It was the first extended flight ever made by man in a power-driven heavier-than-air machine.
 How more appropriately could we celebrate this important anniversary than by gathering together to consider the strides made throughout the world in the science and practice of civil aeronautics since that day and to discuss ways and means of further developing it for the benefit of mankind?

 Others, whose names will long be remembered had done much to solve the problem, but it remained for the able, persistent, and modest brothers from Dayton to demonstrate finally the possibility of a machine raising itself by its own power and carrying a man in sustained flight.

 Human flight with wings, which had intrigued the imagination since the beginning of time, became a practical reality on the day that the airplane of Wilbur and Orville Wright rose from the windswept dunes of the Atlantic coast.
 The elder brother lives with us only in memory, but Orville Wright, who piloted that first plane, is still actively interested in that science.
 We are glad to have him as one of our delegates to this conference.

 No achievement of man in the progress of civilization has had a more rapid expansion.
 In the early days the ability to fly was ascribed to gods and demigods, to spirits and supernatural and mythical beings, both of the human and animal family.